111 Masterpieces of Music (3) A survey of world master-pieces of music from the Baroque period to the present.

 401 Independent Study (3) Directed reading or research by arrangement.
 May be repeated for credit.
 Permission of department chairman required.

-410 Use of Computers in Music (3) Operating features, terminology, procedures, general applications, and specialized software related to the use of computers in music.
-Projects employing the computer in musical notation and composition as well as MIDI applications.
+410 Technology in Music (3) The use of computers, synthesizers, electronic keyboards, and other technology in making and recording music.
+Projects employing the capabilities of technology in music notation and composition as well as MIDI applications.
 Students are required to write reports and give oral presentations.
 For Music majors; other students by permission of instructor.

-422 Form and Analysis (2) Units of structure, song forms, and single movement forms including a variety of musical idioms, styles, and periods.
+422 Form in Music (2) Units of structure, song forms, and single movement forms representing a variety of musical idioms, styles, and periods including repertoire from non-western cultural sources.
 Prereq: Music 222.

 423 Twentieth Century Techniques (2) Scale and modal resources.
 Melodic, harmonic, rhythmic, and metric practices in 20th century music.
 Prereq: Music 222.